Where the Slow Food Movement All Began

 We wondered strongly if all this fine-living was accessible to the average traveler, so packing up our wondrously-small Renault Clio, we hit the road with only our trusty Lonely Planet, and pasta-loving appetites, to guide us.

 Unfortunately, the truffle pig had to stay at home.

 We began unraveling the mysteries of Piedmont in Bra, Italy.
-The slow food movement itself has international recognition, and membership, but it was all started here, in 1986, by one man who believed in “preserving traditional and regional cuisine while supporting local producers.”
+The slow food movement itself has international recognition and membership, but it was all started here, in 1986, by one man who believed in “preserving traditional and regional cuisine while supporting local producers.”
 Thus, the first stop on our self-directed “slow food” tour was the grand Caffè Converso – rumored to be frequented by none other than the slow food movement founder himself, Carlo Petrini.

-Although we didn’t catch a glimpse of Mr. Petrini, it occurred to me that there couldn’t possibly be anything more enjoyable to do that morning than sip quietly on my frothy cappuccino and take-in some of the lively town gossip at the cafè.
+Although we didn’t catch a glimpse of Mr. Petrini, it occurred to me that there couldn’t possibly be anything more enjoyable to do that morning than sip quietly on my frothy cappuccino and take-in some of the lively town gossips at the cafè.
 I got the impression we were beginning to get a feel for what it meant to live slowly.